-The Risk Manager reports to the Risk Committee and Board of Directors at least quarterly.
+The Risk Manager reports to the Risk Committee and Board of Directors at least twice a year.
 The Management Committee is informed at least monthly.
 The Risk Management function annually discloses a risk management report as well as for the year to come a risk management plan.